AmpersandJS/examples/modal-dialogs/README.md

 * In /client/views/dialogs is base-dialog.js.
 All dialogs should extend base-dialog.
 * The info view has a click handler to listen for close actions (user clicking the X in the corner, or pressing the cancel button).
 * The body template needs a new div to be a container for displayed dialogs.

+The third commit in this repo is an example of using a modal dialog to display messages passed to a utility function.
+On the right side of the home screen is a "Show alert" button that displays a simple message box.